Dental Crowns in Humble Tx

 After the crown is made, on your second appointment, the temporary crown is removed and the final one is positioned and permanently fastened onto your tooth using a special adhesive.

 If you have ever met anyone that works in a dental lab that makes crowns, you will find that they often have nicknames for some of the dentist around town.
 Filling and preparing a tooth for a crown is one of the areas of dental practice that requires an “artist” touch.
-You’ll be glad to learn that Dr. Gregory and Dr. Dill have that artist touch and are not among one of the several dentist in Humble, Kingwood and Atascocita that are known in the labs as “The Butcher,” “The Hacker,” or “Fumble Fingers.” 🙂
+You’ll be glad to learn that Dr. Gregory and Dr. Abraham have that artist touch and are not among one of the several dentist in Humble, Kingwood and Atascocita that are known in the labs as “The Butcher,” “The Hacker,” or “Fumble Fingers.” 🙂

 If you are in Houston or any of the Northern suburbs of Humble, Kingwood, Atascocita, Spring or The Woodlands, please feel free to call for an appointment with our Dental Crown Artists!
 You may also set an appointment online using our Appointment App on the right side of this page.